 Va.
 Code 18.2-186.3 also covers situations where a person gives a false name or other identifying information—Social Security number, date of birth, and so on—to a law enforcement officer.

-The Penalties for Identity Theft and Identity Fraud in Virginia
+The Penalties for Identity Theft and Identity Fraud in Fairfax County and Northern Virginia

 People often ask, “What is the average jail time a person receives for a conviction of identity theft or fraud?”
 The answer depends on the specific conduct that occurred, the quality of your defense, and other factors, such as the level of fraud.